justinseger015-ctrl/myclaudeflowsetup/docs2/prdtospec.md

 ```

 A PRD feeds into Levels 2-4.
 The Constitution and Context Files wrap around them to provide guardrails and memory.

+### 1.3 The Two-Phase Workflow

+This framework operates in two distinct phases:

+**Phase A: Specification Creation** — Transform PRDs into complete, detailed specifications (Functional → Technical).
+This phase is about understanding and documenting *what* to build.

+**Phase B: Task Generation** — Once specifications are complete and approved, decompose them into atomic, sequentially-executable tasks.
+This phase transforms specifications into a *deterministic assembly line* where completing tasks in order guarantees full implementation.

+Both phases are essential.
+Specifications without tasks leave implementation to chance.
+Tasks without specifications lack the context needed for correct implementation.

 ---